circonus/product-docs/passport/agent-manager.md

   -V, --version                    Show version and exit
 ```

-Check to see if the Agent Manager is running
+Check to see if Agent Manager is running.

 ```bash title="macOS (Silicon) Homebrew" showLineNumbers
 # Check the status of the Agent Manager